Who's Paige Turley? Meet the Winter Love Island 2020 attendee - Mash Viral

 Less than a week before Love Island returns to our screens for its first winter edition, the youngest cohort of individual islanders is excited.

-And one of those who want to enjoy the sun in South Africa is Paige Turley, who comes from West Lothian and has an earlier connection to a famous face.
+And one of the Love Island 2020 attendees heading out to soak up the South African sun is Paige Turley, who is from West Lothian and has an earlier connection to a famous face.

 key facts